sirius90/ngApplication/README.md

-This is an Angular ASP.NET Core MVC web application that parses through a text file containing JSON data and displays the result.
+This is an Angular ASP.NET Core MVC web application that parses through a text file containing JSON data and displays a count result.

 You can clone and open the solution file ngApplication.sln with Visual Studio 2019.